ansible/dispatcherd/docs/submit_task.md

  - kwargs: keyword arguments to the task
  - uuid: uuid4 string to identify the task
  - timeout: maximum time task is allowed to run
+ - processor_options: options specific to a certain part of the dispatcherd code path

 ```python
 from test_methods import print_hello